-The written field protocol for MBO is designed to indicate how generally accepted principles of migration monitoring are applied to the study site, and to detail procedures that are specific to the monitoring program at MBO.
+The written field protocol for MBO is designed to guide the application of generally accepted principles of migration monitoring at the study site, and to detail procedures that are specific to the monitoring program at MBO.
 A written field protocol is necessary to ensure that staff follow the same procedures from day to day and year to year despite changes in those involved.
 Additional details regarding the basic operation of MBO are summarized in the MBO Operations Manual (Gahbauer 2007).